-We are currently seeking Expressions of Interest for our PhD scholarships to commence in 2022/early 2023
+We are currently seeking Expressions of Interest for our final PhD scholarships to commence in early 2024!

 Each research topic is based at one of our three partner universities, and, if successful, the candidate would be enrolled at this institution and be required to adhere to that universities policies and conditions.